bkw777/peeko/README.md

 # peeko_jy

-The Jason Yang version with integrated level-shifting, 4-layer pcb.
+The Jason Yang circuit with integrated level-shifting, 4-layer pcb.
 It looks pretty, and I've redrawn it to be even prettier, but I think this must be pretty abusive to both the RP2040 and the circuit under test so I don't really recommend it.

 Maybe swap out the BAV99 for BAV7004.
 Faster switching time, lower forward voltage.